About Jen Singer

 BIO

-Jen Singer has survived cancer, Covid, and heart failure.
+Jen Singer has survived cancer, a complete heart block, and heart failure.
 For years, she was a medical writer for some of New York City’s most prestigious hospitals.
-When she’s not working as a ghostwriter, developmental editor, and writing coach, she writes patient-friendly ebooks called “The Just Diagnosed Guides” to provide the newly diagnosed with the information they really need to know now.
+When she’s not working as a ghostwriter and developmental editor, she writes patient-friendly ebooks called “The Just Diagnosed Guides” to provide the newly diagnosed with the information they really need to know now.
+On social media, she's working to take the loneliness out of being sick.
 She lives at the Jersey Shore (the place, not the TV show).